jacnel/bundledrefs/README.md

 make -j lazylist skiplistlock citrus rlu lbundle unsafe
 ```

 The first three arguments to the `make` command (i.e., `lazylist`, `skiplistlock`, `citrus`) build the EBR-based approach from Arbel-Raviv and Brown.
 The next argument (i.e., `rlu`) builds the RLU-based lazy-list and Citrus tree.
-The fifth argument (i.e., `lbundle`) builds the linked bundle lazy-list, optimistic skip-list and Citrus tree.
+The fifth argument (i.e., `lbundle`) builds the bundled lazy-list, optimistic skip-list and Citrus tree.
 Finally, the last argument (i.e., unsafe) builds the three data structures of interest with no instrumentation for range queries.
 Unlike the unsafe implementation provided by Arbel-Raviv and Brown, our implementation does not reclaim memory.
 We chose to do this because the RLU-based data structures do not utilize epoch-based memory reclamation.
 As such, our unsafe versions are an upper bound on all range query techniques and provides a more general reference.

 Finally, run individual tests to obtain results for a given configuration.
 Note that this project uses jemalloc to replace the standard memory allocation.
 The following command runs a workload of 5% inserts (`-i 5`), 5% deletes (`-d 5`), 80% gets and 10% range queries (`-rq 10`) on a key range of 100000 (`-k 100000`).
 Each range query has a range of 50 keys (`-rqsize 50`) and is prefilled (`-p`) based on the ratio of inserts and deletes.
 The execution lasts for 1s (`-t 1000`).
 There are no dedicated range query threads (`-nrq 0`) but there are a total of 8 worker threads (`-nwork 8`) and they are bound to cores following the bind policy (`-bind 0-7,16-23,8-15,24-31`).

 ```
-env LD_PRELOAD=../lib/libjemalloc.so TREE_MALLOC=../lib/libjemalloc.so ./hostname.skiplistlock.rq_lbundle.out -i 5 -d 5 -k 100000 -rq 10 -rqsize 50 -p -t 1000 -nrq 0 -nwork 8 -bind 0-7,16-23,8-15,24-31
+env LD_PRELOAD=../lib/libjemalloc.so TREE_MALLOC=../lib/libjemalloc.so \
+./hostname.skiplistlock.rq_lbundle.out -i 5 -d 5 -k 100000 -rq 10 \
+-rqsize 50 -p -t 1000 -nrq 0 -nwork 8 -bind 0-7,16-23,8-15,24-31
 ```

 The above example assumes a 32-core system.
 A simple way to follow our bind policy is to execute `lscpu` and copy the NUMA node CPUs, appending each set of CPUs separated by a comma.